Ayshine/Artificial-Intelligence/README.md

 # Artificial Intelligence

-*AI is really about unleashing one of the most amazing things in the entire universe, intelligence.*
+- *AI is really about unleashing one of the most amazing things in the entire universe, intelligence.*
 **Sebastian Thrun**

-*AI is the discipline that deals with uncertainty and manages it in decision making* **Peter Norvig**
+- *AI is the discipline that deals with uncertainty and manages it in decision making* **Peter Norvig**

-**Artificial intelligence (AI)**, sometimes called *machine intelligence*, is intelligence demonstrated by machines.

 AI program is called **Intelligent Agent** just like **AlphaGo**

 ![lphaGo](images/alphago.jpg  "go")

-you can learn more about **AlphaGo** by watching the documentary and reading the paper
+you can learn more about **AlphaGo** by watching the documentary and/or reading the paper

 - [Documentary](https://www.alphagomovie.com/)